Master of Counselling & Psychotherapy

 - Understanding of relational dynamics and capacity for effective human relatedness that facilitates change.

-- An awareness of the impact of the self on others and development of relational intelligence, sensitivity, resilience and respect.
+- An awareness of the impact of the self on others and the development of relational intelligence, sensitivity, resilience and respect.

 - Awareness and understanding of the range of human diversity and social, cultural, economic and psychological contextual influences.